abhijithk1/api-service-generator/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Upcoming Changes
+## Change Logs

 The in-progres changes, upcoming changes, and proposals are listed.
-See the [Upcoming Changes](UPCOMING_CHANGES.md) file for details.
+See the [CHANGELOG](CHANGELOG.md) file for details.